BRIEF SUMMARY OF WHAT THE NEW LAW SAYS:

 3. Producers must inform end consumers that anything they sell has not been licensed, permitted, certified, packaged, labeled, or inspected per any official regulations.

 4. Producers must test every six months for standard plate count, coliform count, and somatic cell count.
 (Milk samples may be co-mingled.)
-Brucellosis testing once a year.
+Brucellosis testing once a year (goats and sheep too).
 Test results must be maintained for two years and provided to Department of Livestock if Livestock suspects the small dairy is causing a foodborne illness.

 5. Producers may not donate milk to a “traditional community social event” as defined by the bill.
 (It seemed it was a concern that people wouldn't know what they were getting if the product wasn't purchased.)